tmbdev-tutorials/dl-2023/035-llms.md

 - Fine-tuned on downstream tasks such as language modeling and text classification
 - Strongest at: Language modeling tasks such as Penn Treebank dataset

+_Improving language understanding by generative pre-training.
+Alec Radford, Karthik Narasimhan, Tim Salimans, Ilya Sutskever (2018)_

-# BERT
+# BERT (Google, 2019)

 - Bidirectional Encoder Representations from Transformers
-- Language model by Google (2019)
-- Pre-trained on large corpus of text data using bidirectional transformers
 - Captures context from both left and right of a token
 - Uses masked language modeling and next sentence prediction tasks during pre-training
-- Fine-tuned on downstream tasks such as question answering, sentiment analysis, and named entity recognition
+- Fine-tuned on downstream tasks: question answering, sentiment analysis, NER
 - Strongest at: Question answering tasks such as SQuAD and GLUE benchmark datasets
 - Important systems based on BERT: RoBERTa, ALBERT, DistilBERT

+_BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
+Devlin et al. 2019_

-# GPT-2
+# GPT-2 (OpenAI 2019)

 - Generative Pre-trained Transformer 2
-- Language model by OpenAI (2019)
 - Pre-trained on large corpus of text data using unidirectional transformer
 - Increased parameter scale to 1.5B compared to GPT-1
 - Uses unsupervised learning to predict next word in a sequence
 - Fine-tuned on downstream tasks such as language modeling and text generation
 - Strongest at: Text generation tasks such as story writing and poetry composition

-- Weakest or unsuitable for: Tasks requiring external knowledge or reasoning beyond the given text
+_Language Models are Unsupervised Multitask Learners.
+Radford et al. (2019)_

 # T5